Test Results and Member Lineages

 These two individuals have no known paper connection, but both have

-an origin in Bursa Prov., Turkey (currently, one lives in France, the other
+an origin in Bursa Prov., Turkey.
+Currently, one lives in France,

-in the United States).
-One is a practicing Sephardic Jew.
-Their
+the other in the United States, and one is a practicing Sephardic Jew.

-haplotypes are rare, with no full matches with anyone else, including with
+Their haplotypes are rare, with no full matches with anyone else, including

-each other.
-They match at the level of 33/37, which means they have
+with each other.
+They match at the level of 33/37, which means they

-a 95% chance of being related within 18 generations, some time in the 1400s.
+have a 95% chance of being related within 18 generations, some time in

-By upgrading to 67 markers, we could have a better approximation as to
+the 1400s.
+By upgrading to 67 markers, we could have a better approximation

 Orthographically, surname CARACO appears Spanish, not Turkish, and the